wp-plugins/superslider/readme.txt

 == Themes ==

-Create your own graphic and animation theme based on one of these provided
+Create your own graphic and animation theme based on one of these provided.
 ** Available themes**
 * default (Thumbs set to 150px x 150px)
 * blue (Thumbs set to 50px x 150px)